 Though artificial intelligence is changing how businesses work, there are concerns about how it may influence our lives.
-This is not just an academic or societal problem, but a reputational risk for companies; no company wants to be marred by data or AI ethics scandals that damage its reputation.
+This is not just an academic or societal problem, but a reputational risk for companies; no company wants to be undermined by data or AI ethics scandals that damage its reputation.

 Algorithmic bias